Sumboard

 • Implementation and training costs easily reach six figures

 The total cost of ownership compounds.
 Beyond licensing, Domo implementations require specialized expertise.
-You're not just paying for the platform—you're paying for consultants, training programs, and ongoing maintenance by people who understand Domo's specific architecture.
+You're not just paying for the platform.
+You're paying for consultants, training programs, and ongoing maintenance by people who understand Domo's specific architecture.

 For SaaS teams with lean budgets and aggressive growth targets, spending $50K-$100K+ annually on analytics infrastructure doesn't align with embedded analytics economics.